 Thanks for stopping by to say hello!

-Since you made it this far, here are 10 quirky, playful + totally true things about me:
+Since you made it this far, here are 10 random, true things about me...

-1. I adore gathering fresh raspberries.
+1. I love fresh raspberries, especially if I can gather them from the bush.
 In fact I love gathering in general – eggs, feathers, fresh flowers, op-shop bargains, circles of friends…

-3. I started practising yoga and regularly writing in a journal when I was twelve.
+3. I started practising yoga and regularly writing in a journal when I was eleven.
 I have filled well over 100 volumes of journals.

 4. I once made crocheted woolen cosies for each of my journals and exhibited them in an art gallery under the title ‘putting the past to bed’.
 As a nomadic woman, the blank pages have been my most consistent home.